TLCFEM/suanPan-manual/docs/Library/Material/Material1D/Concrete/ConcreteTsai.md

 ## Syntax

+Depending on the number of parameters provided (8 to 11), the model can be defined in two ways.

 ```
 material ConcreteTsai (1) (2) (3) (4) (5) (6) (7) [8] [9] [10] [11]
 # (1) int, unique material tag